Spaghettioso/reading-notes/README.md

 #### About

 This page is going to be the main area where I store my notes for the Tech Educators MERN stack coding bootcamp.
-I'll refer.
+I'll refer
 back to these notes throughout the course to keep my knowledge up to date on all aspects of the course.